 Metering Equipment

 Advanced electric meters shall be provided as an integral part of building switchgear for new construction.
 Advanced electric meters shall be programmable and capable of measuring kWh and other power characteristics (kw, amperage, power factor, etc.) on 5 – 60 minute intervals with built-in data storage.
-A fifteen (15) minute interval measurement shall be programmed at installation.
+A 15 minute interval measurement shall be programmed at installation.
 The data shall be accessible on a real-time basis and downloadable to the Building Automation System for management of data.
 Refer to section 337173 – Electrical Utility Services.

 Finish